+An amber light will be illuminated on the power supply when the power is off.
+An illuminated green light indicates that the power supply is operating.
 If either of the two power supply modules fail, the other module will take the full load and allow the system to continue operation without interruption.
-The PWR Fail LED will illuminate and remain on until the failed unit has been replaced.
-Replacement units can be ordered directly from Supermicro (see contact information in the Preface).
+The Power Fail LED on the front control panel will illuminate and remain on until the failed unit has been replaced.
+Replacement units can be ordered directly from Supermicro.
 The power supply units have a hot-swap capability, meaning you can replace the failed unit without powering down the system.